 What is an N95 mask?

-An N95 mask, or N95 respirator is a disposable device that allows and maintains a close fit to the contours of your face.
+An N95 respirator is a disposable device that allows and maintains a close fit to the contours of your face.
 It thereby achieves a very efficient filtration of minute airborne particles.
 The N95 designation signifies that the device will block at least 95% of very small particles.
 In this context, “small particles” refers to those with size 0.3 microns.
 When properly fitted, the N95 respirator will offer a higher degree of protection than the surgical masks we describe later.
 However, it is important to note that even if the user properly fits an N95 respirator, this may not completely eliminate the risk of infection.

 N95 respirators are not suitable for individuals with chronic respiratory, cardiac or related health problems .
 In these cases, the respirator can make breathing more difficult, which can exacerbate the user’s health problems.
 Some respirators come with exhalation valves that facilitate breathing and prevent heat build up inside the respirator.
 However, these respirators are not suitable for use when the situation demands sterile conditions.